 Convention on International Trade in Endangered Species of Wild Fauna and Flora

-The Convention on International Trade in Endangered Species of Wild Fauna and Flora—known as CITES—is an international agreement, signed by 183 parties, designed to ensure that international trade in animals and plants does not threaten their survival in the wild.
-The treaty was drafted in Washington, D.C. in 1973 and entered into force in 1975.
+CITES is an international agreement, signed by 184 parties in 1973, designed to ensure that international trade in animals and plants does not threaten their survival in the wild.

 Importance of CITES for Marine Species